 But even if you use a strong password with a database that uses proper password hashing and salting techniques to prevent brute force attacks from being successful, you can still end up overloaded via a denial of service attack where many malicious clients attempt to connect to your database simultaneously and exhaust available resources.

 The solution to these problems is simple: put your databases inside private networks that only your services can access.

 Stackery's Virtual Network node makes it easy to place your databases and services inside private networks.
 When you add a Virtual Network node, Stackery creates a Virtual Network with private and public subnets.
 Resources placed in public subnets can be accessed from the internet, while resources placed in private subnets can only be accessed by other resources within the same Virtual Network.

 As an example, when you place a Database node in the Virtual Network, the Database is provisioned inside a private subnet.
-The same is true of Docker Cluster nodes.
+The same is true of Docker Task nodes.
 But when you place a Load Balancer in the Virtual Network, the Load Balancer is provisioned inside a public subnet.
 This allows internet traffic to reach the Load Balancer, which then routes traffic to Docker Services running in private subnets of the same Virtual Network.
 For serverless use cases, Function nodes can also be placed inside Virtual Network nodes to ensure they execute within a private subnet of the Virtual Network.